Automata Linear Dynamic Logic on Finite Traces: Main Proofs

 In the ``if" direction of the proof, an accepting run is built by assigning children to nodes according to the transitions prescribed by the strategy word.
-One may wonder why we do not build a strategy word by looking at the accepting run and add transitions to the strategy word according to the transitions that occur in the accepting run.
+One may wonder why, in the ``only if'' direction of the proof, we do not build a strategy word by looking at the accepting run and add transitions to the strategy word according to the transitions that occur in the accepting run.
 The reason is that, because disjunctive transitions allow for nondeterminism, nodes in an accepting run do not necessarily make the same transitions even if they are labeled with the same state and index.

 One response to this observation might be to attempt to resolve the nondeterminism by having our strategy word prescribe the satisfaction of all disjuncts that are satisfied somewhere in the accepting run.
 The argument for this approach might go something like the following.
 Suppose there is is an accepting run $\rho$ with two nodes with label $(A \vee B, n)$ and that one of the nodes has children that satisfy $A$ and the other node has children that satisfy $B$.
-But since $\rho$ is an accepting run, and satisfying either of $A$ or $B$ leads to an accepting branch, then it might seem reasonable to have our strategy word prescribe the satisfaction of both $A$ and $B$ whenever the state $A \vee B$ occurs at index $n$.
+But since $\rho$ is an accepting run, and satisfying either of $A$ or $B$ leads to an accepting branch, it might seem reasonable to have our strategy word prescribe the satisfaction of both $A$ and $B$ whenever the state $A \vee B$ occurs at index $n$.

 The problem with this approach is that there are some runs for which the only way to achieve an accepting branch after satisfying $A$ is for the run to cycle back to $(A \vee B, n)$ and then to satisfy $B$.
 Here is a brief example to illustrate the problem.
 Let $\pi = a$ and $A = (Q,\Sigma,\delta,q_0,F)$, where $Q = \{ q_0, q_1, q_2 \}, \Sigma = \{ a \}, F = \emptyset$, and $\delta$ is defined as follows: \begin{itemize} \item $\delta(q_0,a) = (q_1,0) \vee (q_2,0)$ \item $\delta(q_1,a) = (q_0,0)$ \item $\delta(q_2,a) = \textbf{true}$ \end{itemize}